Letrozole: Pharmacodynamics

+Footnotes: ^{a} = In postmenopausal women. ^{b} = Type I: Steroidal, irreversible (substrate-binding site).
+Type II: Nonsteroidal, reversible (binding to and interference with the cytochrome P450 heme moiety). ^{c} = In breast cancer homogenates.
+Sources: See template.

 Research

 The antiestrogen action of letrozole has been shown to be useful in pretreatment for termination of pregnancy, in combination with misoprostol.
 It can be used in place of mifepristone, which is expensive and unavailable in many countries.

 Letrozole is sometimes used as a treatment for gynecomastia, although it is probably most effective at this if caught in an early stage (such as in users of anabolic steroids).

 Some studies have shown that letrozole can be used to promote spermatogenesis in male patients with nonobstructive azoospermia.

 Letrozole has also been shown to delay the fusing of the growth plates in mice.
 When used in combination with growth hormone, letrozole has been shown effective in one adolescent boy with a short stature.

 Letrozole has also been used to treat endometriosis.

 Endometrial stromal sarcomas are hormonally sensitive tumors as it is represented that letrozole reduces serum estrogen levels.
 Letrozole is well-tolerated and is a good option for long-term management of this disease.
 Also in a study on Uterine myoma the volume was successfully reduced by use of an aromatase inhibitor.
 Rapid onset of action and avoidance of initial gonadotropin flare with an aromatase inhibitor.

 Letrozole has been documented to be safe and effective for improving height and pubertal outcomes in children living with constitutional delay in growth and puberty, and is better than testosterone with regard to improvement in testicular volume and delaying bone-age progression.
 This was documented in a meta-analysis published by Dutta et al. which analyzed data from 7 different randomized controlled trials.